4d/4d-for-ios/website/translated_docs/pt/Actions-DefineFirstAction.md

 ```

-Build and Run you app and there you go!
+Crie e Execute seu app e pronto!
 Your **Done action** is available when you swipe left a cell in Listform, as well as when you click on the **generic action button** in the navigation bar of the Detail form.

 ![Done action](assets/en/actions/Entity-action-Done.png)

-## Table actions
+## Ações de Tabela

 ### PASSO 1.
-Table action in Action section
+Ações de Tabela na seção Ações

 Now, imagine that you are going on holidays and you want to **change all your tasks status** to "Postponed".

-Let's define this action from the Action section:
+Vamos definir esta ação a partir da seção Ações

 * Enter **postponeAll** in **Names field**
 * Select the **Postponed icon** from the icon library